ENGETO-Academy/Linux-public/exercises/lesson_03/README.rst

 In this assignment, you're going to practice locating files in your system as well as compression methods.

-1) Find all manual pages in your system which contain the string ``et`` in their name (Note: manual pages are files located somewhere in your system).
+1) Find all manual pages in sections 7 and 8 in your system which contain the string ``et`` in their name (Note: manual pages are files located somewhere in your system).
 2) Copy the manual pages found in the previous step into ``/home/student/mans_with_et_in_name`` directory.
 Collect the names of these manual pages, sort them alphabetically and write the resulting list to